-- a.
-Studio and 1-bedroom units: 1 space per unit - b.
-2+ bedroom units: 2 spaces per unit

-- C. The following additional site development conditions shall apply to all MDO projects: - i.
+- A. The required conditions listed within Section 3.33 must be met except as otherwise permitted within this Section 3.34 - B. The following standards are required for residential components within MDO projects, either as a component in a mixed-use or a single-use development: - i.
+The net density of units shall not exceed 30 dwelling units per acre in City West North and 20 dwelling units per acre in City West South; - ii.
+All residential structures shall have a minimum of two (2) stories or equivalent height. - iii.
+Private community swimming pools and similar amenities shall not require additional parking spaces except for barrier free spaces. - iv.
+Buildings may be permitted to have parking on the ground level of the building.
+The parking inside the building must be aesthetically and effectively screened from view through architectural design, landscaping, or other means, from adjacent drives, walkways and buildings, and particularly from the street level view. - C. The following additional site development conditions shall apply to all MDO projects: - i.
 Commercial and office uses may occupy any number of total floors within a building used for residential uses.
 No commercial or office use shall be located on the same floor as residential use, unless it is considered a live work unit, and no floor may be used for commercial or office purposes which is located above a floor used for residential purposes. - ii.
 All trash receptacles and trash collection areas shall be screened from view and shall not be placed within ten (10) feet of any wall of a dwelling structure which contains openings involving living areas. - iii.
-HVAC units that are not placed on the roof of a structure must be located away from openings to dwellings, including windows, and must be screened from view. - iv.
-Buildings may be permitted to have parking on the ground level of the building.
-The parking inside the building must be aesthetically and effectively screened from view through architectural design, landscaping, or other means, from adjacent drives, walkways and buildings, and particularly from the street level view. - D. The following densities/intensities shall be permitted based on mixed-use or single-use developments:
+HVAC units that are not placed on the roof of a structure must be located away from openings to dwellings, including windows, and must be screened from view. - iii.
+Off-street parking shall not be placed within ten (10) feet of any wall of a dwelling structure.
+Units that have garages may be permitted parking on garage aprons if parking space dimensions are met without encroaching on sidewalks. - vi.
+The following densities/intensities shall be permitted based on mixed-use or single-use developments:

-Table 3.34.6.D Development Density/Intensity - Based on Net Site Area
+3.34.6.D Development Density/Intensity - Based on Net Site Area

 Residential Only Mixed-Use Developments Mixed-Use Developments

 A. Maximum Density 1 Single Use Building Multi-Use Building

 City West North 20 du/ac 25 du/ac 30 du/ac

 City West South 10 du/ac 15 du/ac 20 du/ac

 B. Floor Area Ratio 1

 City West North 2.0 FAR 2.5 FAR

 City West South 1.0 FAR 1.5 FAR

 C. Maximum Building Height 2

 City West North 65 feet 65 feet 65 feet

 City West South 45 feet 55 feet 55 feet

 D. Minimum Building Height 2

 City West North 35 feet 40 feet 40 feet

 City West South 25 feet 25 feet 35 feet